VysotskiVadim/VysotskiVadim.blog/_drafts/jetpack-navigation-result-to-parent.markdown

 ```

 Hope this wrapper can be useful for you as well.
-To implement the similar wrapper you can read article or go straight to the [code in github](https://github.com/VysotskiVadim/jetpack-navigation-example/blob/master/app/src/main/java/dev/vadzimv/jetpack/navigation/example/navigation/Result.kt).
+To implement the similar wrapper read this article or go straight to the [code in github](https://github.com/VysotskiVadim/jetpack-navigation-example/blob/master/app/src/main/java/dev/vadzimv/jetpack/navigation/example/navigation/Result.kt) and play with example.

-## Pass result to parent from child screen
+## Pass result to a parent from a child screen

 To pass result to a parent screen, just put it in the saved state handle of parent's back stack entry.